acorrenson/modulus/README.md

 2. SMT solvers are capable to deal with a lot of rich theories & are thereby composed of many domain-specific solvers which theme-selfs are hard to develop.
 3. Assemble all the components required to build a SMT is a real software engineering challenge

 Modulus is an attempt at developing a tiny SMT in OCaml from scratch with no dependencies other than the OCaml standard library.
-It requires many components :
+It requires many components amon which :

-1. A **SAT** solver which is the core of the solver used to guide the resolution by enumerating potential boolean models
++ A **SAT** solver which is the core of the solver used to guide the resolution by enumerating potential boolean models
-2. Various domain specific solvers to decide theories such as **LIA**, **EUF** or **FP**.
++ Various domain specific solvers to decide theories such as **LIA**, **EUF** or **FP**

 ## Disclaimer